Toward improved property prediction of 2D materials using many-body quantum Monte Carlo methods: DMC Properties of 2D Materials

 \subsection{Magnetic Properties}

-After the experimental synthesis of monolayer CrI$_3$, which was measured to have a Curie temperature (T$_c$) of 45 K \cite{cri3}, significant interest in identifying and physically understanding similar magnetic 2D materials has increased.
-It has been experimentally reported that monolayer VSe$_2$ is ferromagnetic on a vdW substrate \cite{vse2} and that ferromagnetic order exists in the bilayer limit for Cr$_2$Ge$_2$Te$_6$ \cite{crgete}.
-Some other examples of low-dimensional magnetic systems include FePS$_3$ \cite{feps3}, NiPS$_3$ \cite{nips3}, MnPS$_3$ \cite{PhysRevLett.124.027601}, and Fe$_3$GeTe$_2$ \cite{fe3gete2}.
-Several computational works have also predicted magnetism in a variety of 2D systems \cite{PhysRevB.88.201402,PhysRevB.94.184428,C7CP07953B,ERSAN2019111}.
+After the experimental synthesis of monolayer CrI$_3$, which was measured to have a Curie temperature ($T_c$) of 45 K, \cite{cri3} interest in identifying and physically understanding similar magnetic 2D materials has significantly increased.
+It has been experimentally reported that monolayer VSe$_2$ is ferromagnetic (FM) on a vdW substrate \cite{vse2} and that FM order exists in the bilayer limit for Cr$_2$Ge$_2$Te$_6$.\cite{crgete} Some other examples of low-dimensional magnetic systems include FePS$_3$, \cite{feps3} NiPS$_3$, \cite{nips3} MnPS$_3$, \cite{PhysRevLett.124.027601} and Fe$_3$GeTe$_2$.\cite{fe3gete2} Several computational works have also predicted magnetism in a variety of 2D systems.\cite{PhysRevB.88.201402,PhysRevB.94.184428,C7CP07953B,ERSAN2019111}